roscopeco/moxy/README.md

 [any()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/matchers/Matchers.html#any--).

-Sadly, due to the ~~stupid~~ way Java generics and autoboxing are implemented, the compiler won't catch you if you forget this rule, and one of two things will happen at runtime:

-* _Most of the time_ Moxy will catch it, and you'll get a helpful error message telling you that it appears you may have forgotten to use a primitive matcher.
+Sadly, due to the ~~stupid~~ way Java generics and autoboxing are implemented, the compiler won't catch you if you forget this rule, and get you'll get an exception at runtime with a helpful error message telling you that it appears you may have forgotten to use a primitive matcher.
-* _But some of the time_ you'll get a no-message `NullPointerException` from some seemingly-random place in your code that is actually the result of the JVM trying to auto-unbox a null to a primitive wrapper class.

-So if you do get that seemingly random NPE, and you're using matchers, check carefully that you're using primitive matchers as appropriate.
+So if you do get that exception, and you're using matchers, check carefully that you're using primitive matchers as appropriate.
 A common vector for getting this wrong seems to be when using primitive [and()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/matchers/Matchers.html#and-T...-) and [or()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/matchers/Matchers.html#or-T...-) matchers - the matchers that are being and'ed and or'ed _also_ need to be primitive.
 So, e.g., instead of: